AidenRoto/Bluetooth-keyboard-adapter/README.md

 and In the feature, there will be a more convenient configure interface.
 Any one wants to implement another key map, or to support some consumer report that bluefruit do not have should modify the btKeybaord.ino file.

 ## Simulate Mouse
 Because bluefruit EZ-Key can simulate mouse input, so I implement this function into this project, and I can relief from move my hands to hold mouse for some simple click.

-To simulate mouse input, in the default settings, hold the key **F3**, then up, down, left, right will become mouse move with 15px, and you can hold to continue moving.
+To simulate mouse input, in the default settings, press the key **F3**, you you will enter mouse mode.
+In this mode, up, down, left, right arrow keys will become mouse move with 15px, and you can hold the arrow key to continue moving.
+If you want a more precise mouse moving, e.g. a slower mouse move, hold the **F** key, then any arrow key will move to the coresponding directions with 2px.

-**F4** will also do the mouse move, but with each time moving with 1px.
+In the mosue mode, your **Space** key will become mouse left click, and **menu** key will become mouse right click.

-You can simulate mouse click by holding **F3** or **F4**, and press  **Space** to simulate left click, and **menu** will become right click.
+You can press the key **F3** again to leave mouse mode.

 ## Power Control
 In this version, I added an arduino power control library, and turn off the following modules: